sonnenhaft/rl-kanban/docs/components/README.md

 ## Kanban
 * "Add New Group" and other buttons and navigation elements should use rlCommon
-* Drag & drop functionality should be adapted from Working List
+* We should try to use commong d&d functionality for both Kanban and working list.
+Current one from working list is not extentable.
-* Grouping/Accordion functionality should be adapted from Working List
+* We should try to use commong Grouping/Accordion functionality for Kanban and wokring list.
+Current one in working list is not extentable.

 ## Search
 * Filters currently support rlSlider